wagtail/wagtail/docs/reference/pages/model_reference.rst

         (dict)

-        The JSON representation of any additional details for each action. e.g. source page id and title when copying from a page.
+        The JSON representation of any additional details for each action.
+        For example source page id and title when copying from a page.
 Or workflow id/name and next step id/name on a workflow transition

         .. versionchanged:: 3.0